magnusgp/FakeNewsDetection/reports/README.md

 We have set up continuous integration for the unittesting of our code, meaning that the pytest package will run all tests inside the ‘tests’ directory everytime a push is made to the main branch.
 Furthermore, whenever a push is made with the push tag ‘building’, a docker image will be built in the Google Cloud container registry.
 The pytests make use of caching, as it would otherwise take a very long time to install all requirements needed to run the tests from requirements.txt.
 Besides the testing and the docker building, we have not been able to set up additional CI such as linting, which would have been preferred.
 We have tried formatting our code and making it flake8 compliant manually, which could be made into a CI workflow, but the timeframe for this project did not allow us to explore this.

+We also set up so that whenever we make a push to the main branch, we automatically build the API in cloud run and deploy it immediately.
+This is done by using a GitHub webhook that automatically tells Cloud Run to build and deploy a new container from the app.Dockerfile.
+This ensures that we continuously build and integrate code changes into our deployed model.

 ## Running code and tracking experiments